Drug Possession in Virginia Beach, VA

 may face drug trafficking or

 distribution charges.
-At The Law Offices of Daniel J. Miller, we understand the severity
+At The Law Offices of Daniel J. Miller, our

 a Virginia Beach drug possession attorney